5-Year Capital Improvement Program

 - Improved communications with the public on what streets will be improved and how we are improving them

-- Better coordination and planning amongst all stakeholders resulting in a more thorough and comprehensive design
+- Better coordination and planning among all stakeholders resulting in a more thorough and comprehensive design